Should you build your own back shaver? For 99.99% of you out there, the quick answer is NO!!! No, you should not!

-Just immediately kill those DIY ideas of building your own homegrown back hair defoliator.
+Just immediately kill those DIY ideas of building your homegrown back hair defoliator.

-Back before the easy availability of back shavers in the early days of the internet I too often tried my hand at building my own back shaver.
-Luckily and thankfully the number of good back shavers that are for sale make building your own back shaver not really a thing anymore.
-I will be going over details highlighting my experience and knowledge to put this question finally to bed once and for all.
+Before the easy availability of back shavers in the early days of the internet, I too often tried to build my own back shaver.
+Luckily and thankfully, the number of good back shavers for sale makes building your own back shaver not really a thing anymore.
+I will be going over details highlighting my experience and knowledge to finally put this question to bed.

 Keep reading to find out why I say no to building your own back shaver.

 My Experience Building My Own Back Shaver

 Believe it or not, years ago, back shavers were not a thing.
 You couldn’t buy a back shaver online and surely couldn’t buy one in any store.
 This often led men to contrive and build janky back shavers of their own out of sheer desperation to rid themselves of back hair.

 Nowadays, back shavers can be purchased online and even at major retail stores.
 They are everywhere!
 So, there is no real good reason to build your back shaver.
 It is just not a good idea anymore.

 Yes, I have tried making about four different back shavers in the long past with limited success.
 These often did eventually get the job done, but with much frustration, some blood, and extreme wanting of a better way to rid oneself of back hair.

 Would I even consider it nowadays to be building a back shaver?
 F**k no!

 I own and have reviewed about 99% of the back shavers available and unavailable.
 I have around 60 back shavers.
 Some are just horrible, and some work great.
 Most of them sit in my basement in a tote, except for a few, which I keep in my bathroom for weekly use.